 “…growing empirical evidence indicates that the development of “quasi-markets” in education has led to the exacerbation of existing social divisions surrounding class and race…The result is even more educational apartheid, not less.” (p.41)

 “Further, as in the research in England, in nearly all the countries studies the market did not encourage diversity in curriculum, pedagogy, organization, clientele or even image.
 It instead consistently devalued organization, clientele, or even image.
 It instead consistently devalued alternative and increased the power of dominant models.
 Of equal significance it also consistently exacerbated differences in access and outcome based on race, ethnicity, and class.” (p.77)

-It is due time that teachers and those who actually value the possibility of education go to the storehouses of courage, recall the historical leaders of social justice that inspire us, and stop cowering in the face of a political dialogue that has been framed by corporate interests and can only lead to greater inequity.
-Political wind can be changed, and politicians simply use that to lift their wings to the fly to the promised land of public service.
+It is due time that teachers and those who actually value the possibility of education march up to the storehouses of courage, recall the historical leaders of social justice that inspire us, and stop cowering in the face of a political dialogue that has been framed by corporate interests only leading to greater inequity.
+Political wind can be changed, and politicians simply use that to the fly to the promised land of public service.
 Ah the irony once again, those who seek public office do so by tearing down public institutions.
 I can only wait until cities have CEOs rather than Mayors, appointed by the selected board of directors who hold the credentials that designate them the representatives of us, the public.